eturino/apollo-link-scalars/README.md

 [Github repo here](https://github.com/eturino/apollo-link-scalars)

-custom apollo link to allow to parse custom scalars
+Custom apollo link to allow to parse custom scalars from responses, as well as serialize custom scalars in inputs.

 ## Installation